epccs/RPUpi/Remote/TestMode.md

 {"rxBuffer":[{"data":"0x31"},{"data":"0x15"}]}
 ```

 The read has the old buffer from the write command, it show data that can be seen after power up e.g., 0x15 or 0b00010101.
-The trancever control bits are: 0:0:TX_nRE:TX_DE:DTR_nRE:DTR_DE:RX_nRE:RX_DE
+The trancever control bits are: HOST_nRTS:HOST_nCTS:TX_nRE:TX_DE:DTR_nRE:DTR_DE:RX_nRE:RX_DE

 ## Cmd 49 from a Raspberry Pi recover after transceiver test